shriniwasdhondge/credit_card_and_transaction_financial-dashboard/README.md

-# Power BI Dashboard with SQL Server Integration and DAX

 This repository contains a Power BI project that connects to a SQL Server database to create dynamic and insightful dashboards.
 The integration with SQL Server ensures that as new data is added to the database, the dashboards automatically update, providing real-time insights.